bhumigodiwala/Trojan-Map-Application/report.md

 std::pair<double, double> GetPosition(std::string name);
 ```

 Given a location name, return the latitude and longitude.
 There are no duplicated location names.
-You should mark the given locations on the map.
-If the location does not exist, return (-1, -1).
 The algorithm is case-sensitive.

+Time Complexity: O(n)

 Example: